fprasx/unlocked/mdbook/src/code/ops/push.md

 > invariant that we use `Box::into_raw` pointers, the compiler/type system does
 > so for us.

-After loading in the `WriteDescriptor`, execute it if need be:
+After loading in the `WriteDescriptor`, we execute it if need be.

 ```rust
     self.complete_write(pending);